Idaho Disability Benefits: A Guide to Monthly Payments

 2. Supplemental Security Income (SSI)

-SSDI for Idaho Disability Applicants
+SSDI for Idaho Disability Benefits

 The federal SSDI program is funded by deductions from workers’ paychecks.
 Let’s take a look at how to qualify for this program and how it works.

-1. Who’s Eligible for SSDI?
+1. Who’s Eligible for Social Security Disability Insurance Payments?

-You must answer “yes” to all of these questions to apply for SSDI benefits:
+Adults with disabilities must answer “yes” to all of these questions to apply for SSDI benefits:

 Have some “no” answers?
 Don’t worry.
 The SSI program may be available to you.